-- be specific and relate to the healthcare being provided, - be given voluntarily, - not be obtained through misrepresentation or fraud, and - be informed, with patient the given enough information to make an informed decision.
+- be specific and relate to the healthcare being provided, - be given voluntarily, - not be obtained through misrepresentation or fraud, and - be informed, with the patient or their agent being given enough information to make an informed decision.

 The process of collecting consent must be open and honest.
+Pharmacists cannot

-Pharmacists cannot influence, persuade or pressure a patient into providing consent.
-In certain situations an agent my be authorized by the patient or by law to provide consent on their behalf.
+Guideline: Informed Consent College of Pharmacists of Manitoba June 23, 2025 influence, persuade or pressure a patient or their agent into providing consent.